Bhutia: Clothing

-The traditional outfit of Bhutias is the bakhu (same like the Tibetan chuba), which is a loose cloak type garment fastened at the neck on one side and near the waist with a silk/cotton belt.
-Male members array the bakhu with loose trousers.
-Womenfolk wear the bakhu with a silken full sleeve blouse called a honju; a loose gown type garment fastened tight near the waist with a belt.
-In the front portion, a loose sheet of multicolored woolen cloth with exotic geometric designs is tied.
-This is called the pangden and is a symbol of a married woman.
+The traditional outfit of Bhutias is the kho (similar to the Tibetan chuba), which is a loose cloak-like garment fastened at the neck on one side and near the waist with a silk/cotton belt.
+Male members array the kho with loose trousers.
+Bhutia women traditionally wear sleeveless, floor-length dresses called mo kho (or bakhu in Nepali) which is worn over a full sleeved shirt called teygho and tied to the waist with a silk belt called kyera.
+On the front, a loose sheet of multicolored woolen cloth with exotic geometric designs is tied, this is called the pangden which is a symbol of a married woman.
 This traditional outfit is complemented by embroidered leather boots worn by both men and women.

 Bhutia women enjoy a much higher status than their counterparts from other communities.
-Pure gold tends to be favored by both women and men thus traditional jewelry is mostly made of 24 carat (100%) gold.
+Pure gold tends to be favored by both women and men thus traditional jewelry is mostly made of twenty-four carat, pure gold.

 Society

-In Sikkim, the Bhutias are mostly employed in the government sector, in agriculture, and increasingly in the business arena as well.
+In Sikkim, the Bhutias are mostly employed in the government sector, in agriculture, and increasingly in the business area as well.
 In the district of Darjeeling, Bhutias are often employed in government and commerce.
 Bhutias practise intermarriage within their clans and follow a very hierarchical system of bride and groom selection.
 Clan discrimination is widespread, and marriage outside the community is looked down upon.